Wernicke-Korsakoff Syndrome Lawyer

 Medical Malpractice Law

 Medical malpractice is a very complex area of law that has become highly specialized due to tort reform.
 Many attorneys have quit practicing medical malpractice entirely.
 There are still some medical malpractice attorneys who specialize int he field and often keep on staff and/or retainer medical professionals to evaluate cases.
 At Simmons and Fletcher, P.C. we strive to provide you with the best possible service to maximize your recovery.
-As such, we regularly partner with lawyers who specialize in medical malpractice to pursue and handle these claims.
-As such we may, with your permission, refer your case to an attorney who specializes in medical malpractice.
+Due to the nature of some cases, some cases are likely to be referred to another law firm for handling with the client’s permission.

-Call Simmons and Fletcher, P.C. to a free consultation with a wregarding your case.
-All cases are taken on a contingency fee basis only, meaning that you pay nothing up front and you pay no fees nor expenses unless we win your case.
-Call us at 1-800-298-0111 today!
+Call Simmons and Fletcher, P.C. to a free consultation regarding your case.
+All cases are taken on a contingency fee basis only, meaning that you pay nothing up front and you pay no fees nor legal expenses unless we win your case.
+Call us at (713) 932-0777 today!